Online youth protection

 The JMStV draws a distinction between three different content categories: illegal content, content illegal for minors but legal for adults, and content with a harmful effect on development.

 Illegal content in accordance with Article 4 Para.
 1 JMStV may not be disseminated by providers at all, even to adults.
-For the most part, this is content the dissemination of which is already prohibited under the German Criminal Code (StGB), like child pornography or glorification of violence.
+For the most part, this is content the dissemination of which is already prohibited under the German Criminal Code (StGB), like child sexual abuse material or glorification of violence.

 Content illegal for minors but legal for adults is material that